 Aspen Trees Provide Most of the Fall Color

 Aspens are the trees that make up most of the fall color in Rocky Mountain National Park.
 Although they display primarily golden colors in the fall, you will also see shades of oranges and reds.

 The thing I love most about this tree is the way the leaves move in the breeze, creating a shimmering effect.
 That’s probably why they are often known as Quaking Aspen.

 Aspen is a deciduous tree, meaning they lose their leaves each year and grow back in the spring.
-According to the US Forest Service, aspen tend to grow in the 20-80 foot high range.
+They tend to grow in the 20-80 foot high range.
 They are one of the first trees to repopulate a burnt area providing habitat for a wide variety of wildlife.

 Most of the aspen forests are found in Colorado and Utah.
 This makes the fall color experience in Rocky Mountain National Park unique compared to other parts of of the country.

 Where to See the Best Fall Color in Rocky Mountain National Park

 You can see fall color almost everywhere you drive in Rocky Mountain National Park.
 I suggest taking advantage of the scenic drives and hiking opportunities to get up close and personal with the changing leaves.